g1eng/select5/README.md

 IsTable   byte = 0x80
 ```

-For example, a float64 list will return `0x60` and a table of string and int values will return `0xff`.
+For example, a float64 list will return `0x10` and a table of string and int values will return `0xff`.
+(If one or more types have been detected in the data, the result will be a logical sum by IsAny 0x7f).
-You can implement type switcher for various data structure, using this mechanism.
+You can implement type switcher for various data structures, using this mechanism.

 # Terminal Control